KiltedCode/khandaria-campaign/characters/surakor-notes/backstory.md

 > "This weapon is infused with my magic to crush the bones of my enemies."

 He often unleashes his magic staff as a "magic missile", hurling the javelin with great strength.
 It also serves him well, as is has a small notch that allows him to stake it into the ground and hand his teapot over the fire.
-He is wrapped in his wizard robes, that are a Robe of Infinite Twine, a gift from his father.
+He is wrapped in his wizard robes, that are a _Robe of Infinite Twine_, a gift from his father.

-He worships both Nethys from his father, the All Seeing eye and god of magic, and Cayden Cailean, the Accidental God from his desire of freedom after his time as a slave.
+He worships both Nethys from his father - the All Seeing eye and god of magic - and Cayden Cailean - the Accidental God - from his desire of freedom after his time as a slave.

 I'm not sure what makes the most sense for getting him to Khandaria.
 I don't want him to be a willing member of the Qublan army but maybe if the rest works he was force into the army with a collar (that John hopes there will be a way to remove).
 Or perhaps he followed the army hoping to stop it and he can get caught up in some other way?
 I feel like him being Qublan will give some trepidation for him no matter what, which I'm ok with.